 Roll Bending

-Roll bending (plate rolling) forms sheet and plate into smooth, consistent curves or cylinders using rotating rolls, ideal for large radii and tubular shells.
+Roll bending (plate rolling) forms sheet or plate into large-radius cylinders, cones, or arcs using rollers, optimized for long curved profiles and repeatable radii.

 Overview